top of page

 User adoption and training is critical to the success of application uptake within a business.
 This article shows how to create interactive prompts within Power Apps, designed to enhance the training process by highlighting features within a Power App.
 The number of clicks on different topics can be reported to provide training insights and behaviour analysis, indicating where training effort should be focused.

-Training tips
+Training prompts

 These countdown buttons automatically activate after a period of time.
 This article explains how to create these prompts using native Power Apps controls - without any custom code components.